Magisk-Modules-Repo/movecert/README.md

 # **Move Certificates**
 ## Description
-Moves certificates from the user certificate store to the system store.
+Copies certificates from the user certificate store into the system store.
 Also removes the *Network may be monitored* warning.

+Note that this is a significant change from the historical use of this module.
+By copying, instead of moving, the Certificate Transparency problem for proxying Google Chrome has been solved.
+See notes and links in the changelog below for more details on this.

 If you use AdGuard, you probably want to use [adguardcert](https://github.com/AdguardTeam/adguardcert) instead.